woj-tek/petozoltan.github.io/_posts/2016-07-13-how-to-handle-warnings.md

 ### Add code checkers to your IDE

-I have heard this buzzword many times: "We will turn on Sonar", suggesting that after this everything will be fine.
+I have heard this buzzword many times: *"We will turn on Sonar"*, suggesting that after this everything will be fine.
 But it will not, since Sonar will not fix the warnings only show them.

 What does Sonar server exactly do?